Most Hated NFL Players of All Time

 Bottom Line: Lyle Alzado

 Alzado was known for having a short temper on the football field, and he actually inspired the NFL’s rule against throwing helmets after he did so to an opponent’s.
-But Alzado ruffled the feathers of several players after he retired as he admitted he took steroids while playing and told Sports Illustrated, “Ninety percent of the athletes I know are on the stuff.”

 He also admitted taking steroids starting in the late 1960s, and his words resulted in increased pressure on the NFL in regard to banned substances.

-17. Ben Roethlisberger
+18. Ben Roethlisberger

 Position: Quarterback

-Career: 17 seasons (2004-present)
+Career: 17 seasons (2004-21)

 Teams: Pittsburgh Steelers

-Famous words: “[Roethlisberger’s] a drama king.” — Former Linebacker Bart Scott
+Famous words: “[Roethlisberger’s] a drama king.” —Former linebacker Bart Scott

 Bottom Line: Ben Roethlisberger